cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes.md

 #### Code Set 24451 Benefit Order Status

-This code set includes the statuses of a benefit order within the billing workflow such as In Process and Ready to bill.
+This code set includes the statuses within the billing workflow such as In Process and Ready to bill.

     {
       "system": "https://fhir.cerner.com/<EHR source id>/codeSet/24451,